 “I’m going to live here one day,” I announced, stepping off the Bieber Bus, overwhelmed and smitten with a city larger than life.
 I can visualize that trip as if it happened last year.
-How I felt, knew, or even imagined that I wanted to live in New York within 24 hours of arriving, I couldn’t begin to say.
+How I felt, knew, or even imagined that I wanted to live in New York City within 24 hours of arrival, I couldn’t say.
 But I knew.
-Seeing the original production of A Chorus Line certainly didn’t hurt the experience either, even though my mom covered my ears for half the show.
+Seeing the original production of A Chorus Line certainly didn’t hurt either, even though my mom covered my ears for half the show.

 I thought my first true love was classical ballet, but of course, my desire to dance in the ballet was in New York City.
-It was always New York.
 In the early 1980s, I made as many trips to the city as my parents would allow and could afford.
 I took dance classes; walked the streets; rode the bus; ate in diners.
 At 14 years old, I felt like a New Yorker, or at least a wanna-be.
 And at just 15, I wanted to quit school and move to New York to attend the High School of Performing Arts.
 I guess I watched the movie Fame one too many times.

 I failed for the final time in the mid-1980s.
 I remember thinking that I’d finally done it.
 At last I would live here!
 A friend called and said she had a dance colleague who was performing out of town for the summer and needed someone to sublet his apartment.
 It was on the Upper East Side!
 I called my ballet friend and made arrangements for her to meet me there.
-I arrived, and the first night, I slept with my head on a kitchen table in a filthy apartment that was supposed to be my sublet with another dancer.
+I arrived, and the first night, I slept with my head on a wood kitchen table because the apartment was that disgusting.
+It wasn’t even cleanable.
 Live here?
-No way.
-I scoured the city that day and searched for a cleaner albeit affordable alternative with no luck.
-A large, Upper East Side one bedroom at $700 a month sounded too good to be true, and it was.
+I couldn’t.
+I scoured the city that day and searched for a cleaner and affordable alternative with no luck.
+A large Upper East Side one-bedroom at $700 a month sounded too good to be true, and it was.
 So I went back home to Reading, PA.
 Defeated.

-A few years passed, and in 1995, I had an opportunity to migrate to the South and Atlanta became my home for 12 years.
-I met my husband, started a business, owned a big house, had more friends than I could count, and accomplished all that is expected as a thirty-something.
+A few years passed, and in 1995, I had an opportunity to migrate to the South, and Atlanta became my home for 12 years.
+I met my husband Mike, started a business, owned a big house, had more friends than I could count, and accomplished all that is expected of a thirty-something.
 Life was good.

 The outside of my house in Atlanta…